You can find some great casual spots for coffee, tea, ice cream and chocolates in San Miguel:

 One of my favorite spots is La Sacristia Terraza + Cafe, from the owners of Zenteno Cafe.
 Located at Canal 36, they feature a full coffee menu, pastries and more.
 On my first trip, I had a lovely salad and quiche for lunch on the colorful outdoor terrace in the back.
 I liked it so much and went back again with friends and loved the toast with brie, pear, serrano ham and a reduction of red wine vinaigrette.
 Now I go every time that I am back in town.
 It is a great addition to San Miguel.

-The Zenteno Cafe group also has opened Zenteno Bellas Artes, is located in the back of Bellas Artes.
-It is a perfect spot to grab coffee and a bite while overlooking the lovely courtyard and getting away from the crowds in Centro.
-Hernandez Macias #75.
+The Zenteno Cafe group has several cafes in town.
 Their original location, Zenteno Cafe, is a small local spot at Hernandez Macias 136 and the corner of Codo.
 Their newest location is a colorful cafe located at Salida de Celaya 10C.
 In addition to coffee, they feature breakfast and lunch items.
 I just went for breakfast and had a perfect omelette and a latte!

 Cafe Oso Azul, or the Blue Bear, is one of my favorite spots and I have to go every time I am back in town.
 Owned by two Danes, this is a cafe serving breakfast, lunch, coffee, desserts and smoothies.
 It is a charming spot with a lovely courtyard with outdoor seating.
 They just expanded their interior dining space.
 The coffee is always excellent.
 I always try to order one of their quiches or omelettes for lunch.
 They also roast their own coffee.
 Zacateros 17.